SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

     -  <span style="font-weight:bold;color:#800080;">Fruits</span>, repentance and righteous behavior <sup>[Mt.
 7:16 [NOAB](https://amzn.to/3XGvXPg)]</sup>
 - A <span style="font-weight:bold;color:#333399;">True Christian</span> does not **practice** sin (1Jn 3:9-10 NET; Gal.
 5:19-21).
     - They cannot live in a pattern of continual sin<sup>[[ESVSB](https://amzn.to/3WsN0Uw)]</sup>.
 There is in fact a <span style="font-weight:bold;color:#29a329;">habitual cessation</span> from sin, because God's seed [Holy Spirit<sup>[NOAB](https://amzn.to/3XGvXPg)</sup>] resides in him.
+    - Murderers will stop murdering people, imagine that!
     - Seeds grow!
 Reminds me of the metaphor of trees that produce fruit.
 - A <span style="font-weight:bold;color:#333399;">True Christian</span> can make mistakes (1Jn 1:8-10<sup>[ESVSB](https://amzn.to/3WsN0Uw)</sup>).
     - This means that there **IS NOT** an <span style="font-weight:bold;color:#C70039;">absolute cessation</span> of sin.
 You will struggle against your sin nature (Gal 5:17; Rom.
 7:15-25).